-Last Updated on 26 July 2024 by Brisbane Livewell Clinic
+Last updated on 13 January 2026 by Brisbane Livewell Clinic Editorial Team

 In honour of International Men’s Health Week from June 14-June 20, 2021, we focus on Health in Men over the age of 60.
 While there are common health issues that arise at this stage of life for males, our focus here is on Musculoskeletal health which undergoes rapid changes with age.
 Complementary medicine not only helps to maintain good health, healthy ageing and longevity, natural health solutions can also greatly assist associated needs for muscle and bone health such as pain management and inflammatory conditions.